rajatkhanna1994/react-weather-app/README.md

 # react-weather-app

-A simple react weather application.
+A simple weather application powered by react.

 ## Installation